After some coercion, Slow takes her very first stage.

 “Slow Phillips,” Elle told the woman.

 The lady drew a nicotine-stained finger down the list.
 Tapping the clipboard, she said, ”Yep.
 Gotcha.”
 She looked me over.
-“You’re late but the next act cancelled.
-You’re up next.”
+“You’re late, but the next act cancelled.
+You’re next.”

 Behind Elle, the old woman was peering at me.
 “He gonna be okay?
 He looks mighty green.”